by Linda Barth

 Vincent’s not there.
 I’m not disappointed, I’m relieved.

 “Lena, here!
 Sit with me and Jamie!”
 Mouse bounces up and grabs my hand and pulls me onto a bench as he plops down again.
-“Heard you were back.
+“Heard you came back.
 Saved you a place.”

 I squeeze in next to him and look across at Jamie.
 There was always something about her that made me think we’d understand each other.
 She’d been nice to me, but we hadn’t really become friends.
 Maybe that could change, too?

-“Lots of cool things uptop.
-Did you get lots of neat stuff?
-Maybe some things you want to share with Mouse?”
+“Always lots of cool things uptop.
+Did you get any neat stuff?
+Maybe some things to share with Mouse?”

 Jamie raises her eyebrows as she looks at him.
 “Why should she?
 You haven’t shared any pancakes with her!”